STEAM Camps for Kids in Westchester and the Hudson Valley

-STEAM education (Science, Technology, Engineering, Art and Math) is all the rage these days, and with good reason.
+STEAM classes (Science, Technology, Engineering, Art and Math) are all the rage these days, and with good reason.
 Job opportunities in many of these fields continue to grow as our world becomes ever more dependent on technology.

 Destination Science – Multiple Locations

 One of the more affordable options on the list, Destination Science runs week-long camps for children in elementary school.
 Each weekly option includes exciting themes like “Rocket Space Science Camp” (build and launch rockets and discover an alien animal planet) and “Extreme Innovators & Science Makers” (invent and make Technic toys and train your own robot puppy).
 Camps will be held in Larchmont, New Rochelle, Scarsdale, Tarrytown, and White Plains.
 Full- and half-day choices are available.

 Summer STEAM camps are broken up into four sessions, from July 8 through August 30, 2019.
 Kids can dive into 3D Printing & Design, 3D Minecraft Animation, Lego Animation, Robotics & Coding, Digital Drawing, Java, Python, and much more.
 Sign up by the week or full the full session.
 Full- and half-day options are available.

 iD Tech classes include programming and mobile game design.

 iD Tech – Purchase and Pleasantville

 Kids can get a glimpse of the college experience through iD Tech this summer, which is holding week-long camps at Manhattanville College and Pace University.
 As with the DAE classes, the fees are higher than some of the others on this list, but the classes are held over the entire day and supplemented with sports and games. iD also provides access to online materials when the camp concludes.
 Some of the classes offered include Scratch, Java, and C++ programming, as well as Minecraft 3D and mobile game designing.